 Currently, the CRSG meets once a week, however as interest grows, meetings and informal opportunities for students to connect will expand.
 The CRSG is looking to host "connection" events throughout the academic year.

 CRSG meetings are completely confidential, and open to all undergraduate and graduate students in recovery from substance use or seeking a sober lifestyle.
-Meetings are facilitated by Angelica Dellapena, a trained counselor from the University Counseling Center and peer mentors are also in attendance for additional support.
+Meetings are facilitated by peer mentors.

 OTHER WAYS TO GET INVOLVED